 Examining Avios Points Value

-As a result of the numerous variables, I’m going to look at numerous examples to help you calculate just what an Avios points value may be for you.
-Before I do this I wanted to highlight why it is so important to understand how much an Avios Point is worth and how this could help you save real money over time.
+As a result of the numerous variables, I’m going to look at several examples to help you calculate just what an Avios point’s value may be for you.
+Before I do this I want to highlight why it is so important to understand how much an Avios point is worth and how this could help you save real money over time.

 Importance of Understanding the Value of Avios Points

 I’m of the opinion that there are three main reasons for understanding what Avios points are worth.

 Receiving Best Value for Your Avios Points

 If you can understand how to calculate the value of Avios points, which hopefully you should be able to do by the end of this article, then you’ll be able to work out the most cost-effective way of redeeming your hard-earned Avios points.
 Redeeming for say 3.0p (as shown in the example below) would make 10,000 Avios points worth £300, however redeeming at 0.3p would result in the potential loss of £270 in benefits!

 Whilst most people believe that the easiest method of earning Avios points is by flying with British Airways or another Oneworld airline, they’d be wrong.
 The vast majority of UK residents earn their Avios points through credit card spending and in particular some of the uber generous sign-up bonuses that the credit card companies offer – you can read my recent article on the best Avios credit cards here.